 The ground coffee beans are filtered through water in a series of large brewing machines, which are useful in extracting carbohydrates and other compounds from the powder.

-During this process, the coffee powder gets turned into a syrup-like extract and releases its flavors.
-Thanks to this step, you don’t need to brew instant coffee.
+During this process, the coffee powder is transformed into a syrup-like extract, releasing its flavors.
+Thanks to this step, you don't need to brew instant coffee.

 Drying